 [12.4(c) renumbered as 12.4(b)(i) by PR994502 from 01Jan10]

 (i) the employer may defer payment of severance benefits for a maximum period of four weeks from the expiry of the period of fixed-term employment.

-(c) An employer,in a particular case,may make application to the Fair Work Commission to have the general severance payment or retrenchment benefit payment prescription varied if the employer obtains acceptable alternative employment for the employee.
+(c) An employer,in a particular case,may make application to Fair Work Australia to have the general severance payment or retrenchment benefit payment prescription varied if the employer obtains acceptable alternative employment for the employee.

 12.5 Award entitlements and calculation of continuous service